 - Rugged design that is powered by a 9V battery

 Another affordable option is the JDiag relearn tool, which is suitable for GM and Ford vehicles.
-It is the latest model and with a single click of a button, you are able to activate the individual TPMS sensors.
+It’s the latest model by the brand that’s also one of the easiest to use because it works with a single click of a button, which then activates the individual TPMS sensors.